 Uponor’s Code of Conduct can be accessed also at www.uponor.com.
-While the code applies to all Uponor employees, we also require that our suppliers familiarise themselves with and honour the Uponor Code of Conduct in their dealings with Uponor.
+While the code applies to all Uponor employees, we also require that our suppliers familiarize themselves with and honor the Uponor Code of Conduct in their dealings with Uponor.

 Central to the Code of Conduct is Uponor’s determination to comply with the highest ethical standards as well as the letter of applicable international and national laws.
 In all of its agreements, Uponor strives for mutual satisfaction and good faith, high product quality, fair pricing and excellent after-sales service.
 We treat all stakeholders, including suppliers, with the same mind set as we approach our customers.

 Any questions or concerns regarding compliance with Uponor’s Code of Conduct can be sent to Uponor Vice President of Sourcing.

 Suppliers must agree to introduce and maintain a Quality Management System according to ISO 9001:2008, or equivalent system recognized by Uponor.

 Uponor’s Environmental Management principles also apply to its suppliers.
 Suppliers should implement an environmental policy, addressing actions and metrics for the reduction of CO2 emissions in line with industry aspirations, and ensure that all their operations and processes comply with relevant standards, legislation and international conventions.
 Suppliers should also undertake to identify and document the significant environmental aspects of manufacturing or providing the materials, components and services they supply to Uponor as well as implementing a program of continuous improvement of their sustainability performance.
 Uponor strongly encourages its suppliers and their sub-suppliers to implement not only energy efficient solutions and practices in the manufacture and supply of products and services but also an Environmental Management System according to ISO 14001:2004, or equivalent system recognized by Uponor.